 Here is a sensible way to check the result without chasing rumours:

 A few habits will save you from bad information.
 Only trust results that are timestamped and appear on an established site.
-Be cautious of screenshots shared in chat groups — they are easy to fake and often circulate long after the correct figure is out.
+Be cautious of screenshots shared in chat groups, they are easy to fake and often circulate long after the correct figure is out.
 If a number looks too good to be true, or shows up well before the FR timing, it is almost certainly wrong.

-New players often confuse the two big names in Meghalaya archery.
+New observers often confuse the two big names in Meghalaya archery.
 They are not the same game, and they do not share organisers.
 Here is how Juwai Teer and Shillong Teer line up on the things that matter most:

 | Feature | Juwai Teer | Shillong Teer |